mpfouziya/Saudi-Riyal-Image-Recognition/README.md

 ## Technical Aspect
 This project is divided into three part:
 1. Data collection and preprocessing.
+[Code here](https://github.com/mpfouziya/Saudi-Riyal-Image-Recognition/blob/main/WebScrapeCurrencyImages.ipynb)
 2. Training a deep learning model using Keras.
+[Code here](https://github.com/mpfouziya/Saudi-Riyal-Image-Recognition/blob/main/DataPreprocessingAndModelCreation.ipynb)
 3. Building a Flask web app.
     - A user can upload image from the system.
     - After uploading the image, the predictions are displayed on a __Bar Chart__.